rafaeltmbr/Stopwatch/README.md

 - On Android, *ViewModel* depends on platform specific code, because the `androidx.lifecycle.ViewModel` base class must be extended.
 Otherwise, coroutines won't be lifecycle sensitive, possibly leading to memory leaks or unwanted background process running.
+- Instead of using **Command Pattern** to update *MutableStateStore*, lambdas were used.
+  Thanks to closure, all command parameters can be implied from the lambda creation context.